MargotBelot/entomological-label-information-extraction/docs/USER_GUIDE.md

 A: First run is slower (downloads models).
 Subsequent runs use cached models and are 80-90% faster.
 Use `--device cpu` to force CPU-only.

 **Q: Can I process non-English labels?**
 A: Yes!
-Detection works with any language.
-OCR supports multiple languages (check TECHNICAL_GUIDE.md for setup).
+Detection and rotation correction work with any language.
+OCR supports multiple languages (check [TECHNICAL_GUIDE.md](TECHNICAL_GUIDE.md) for setup).

 ## Getting Help